We invite you to come to our monthly meet the doulas event to find out more about how our group practice works.

 - over 25 years of collective experience working with women from diverse cultures, professional backgrounds, family structures, ages, orientations, birth preferences, and birth outcomes.

-- a wide base of knowledge and training, including labor support, birth, prenatal yoga, childbirth and reproductive health education, breastfeeding, newbotn care, childrearing, massage therapy, and public health training.
+- a wide base of knowledge and training, including labor support, birth, prenatal yoga, childbirth and reproductive health education, breastfeeding, newborn care, child-rearing, massage therapy, and public health training.